openshift/enhancements/enhancements/local-storage/subprovisioner-integration-into-lvms.md

     - we will not GA the solution until we have a clear understanding of the maintenance burden.
 The solution will stay in TechPreview until then.
 - There is a risk that Subprovisioner is so different from TopoLVM that behavior changes can not be accomodated in the current CRD
   - we will scrap this effort for integration and look for alternative solutions if the integration is not possible with reasonable effort.
-- There is a risk that Subprovisioner is gonna break easily as its a really young project
+- There is a risk that Subprovisioner will break easily as its a really young project
   - we will not GA the solution until we have a clear understanding of the stability of the Subprovisioner project.
 The solution will stay in TechPreview until then.

 ## Proposal